singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

 ![step 2 - link](https://cloud.githubusercontent.com/assets/6520639/9803637/7176ac8a-57d9-11e5-9b09-f43dc772a4f9.png)

-When you push to GitHub, netlify does all the work.
+When you push to GitHub, Netlify does all the work.
 No more manual deploying of updates or changes!

-Since your assets are hosted on GitHub, you'll need to link netlify to GitHub.
+Since your assets are hosted on GitHub, you'll need to link Netlify to GitHub.
 Click "Link to GitHub".

-### Step 3: Authorize netlify
+### Step 3: Authorize Netlify
 ![step 3 - authorize](https://cloud.githubusercontent.com/assets/6520639/9803635/71760370-57d9-11e5-8bdb-850aa176a22c.png)

-It's time to allow netlify and GitHub to talk to each other.
+It's time to allow Netlify and GitHub to talk to each other.
 Clicking the "Authorize Application" button will do just that.
-Like it says in the image below, netlify doesn't store your GitHub access token on our servers.
-If you'd like to know more about the permissions netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).
+Like it says in the image below, Netlify doesn't store your GitHub access token on our servers.
+If you'd like to know more about the permissions Netlify requests and why we need them, you can visit [https://docs.netlify.com/github-permissions/](https://docs.netlify.com/github-permissions/).

 ### Step 4: Choose Your Repo
 ![step 4 - repo](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step4Jekyll.png)

-Now that you've connected netlify and GitHub, you can see a list of your Git repos.
+Now that you've connected Netlify and GitHub, you can see a list of your Git repos.
 There's the "jekyll" repo you just pushed to GitHub.
 Let's select it.

 ### Step 5: Configure Your Settings
 ![step 5 - configure](https://raw.githubusercontent.com/munkymack/netlify-assets/master/Step5Jekyll.png)